alessioarcara/ipcv_assignments/README.md

 **Goal**: Implement a neural network that classifies smartphone pictures of products found in grocery stores.

+**Implementation Details**: To facilitate neural network training on our laptops, we explored efficient architectures, focusing particularly on `ShuffleNet`.
+This architecture builds upon the **depthwise separable convolution** introduced in Xception by incorporating **grouped pointwise convolutions** and a novel **shuffle layer**.
+Leveraging these shuffle units, we implemented a compact neural network that achieved 72% accuracy on the validation set without any prior knowledge or pretraining.
+After we use a pretrained net (`Resnet-18`) achieving 91% accuracy also on validation set, showing the impact of transfer learning and prior knowledge in improving model performance.

 ### Example Images:

 <p align="center">